How open banking and machine learning are shaping modern finance with Patrick Brett

 Machine learning is an essential tool now.
 Especially in credit.
 There’s more standardisation in equity.
 In public companies, everyone owns one or two classes of shares, and they’re traded on a public exchange.

-But there can be so many different credits even for one company or issuer across legal entities, asset-backed financings, SPVs.
+But there can be so many different credits even for one company or issuer across legal entities, asset-backed financing, SPVs.
 And even within a single obligor, varying terms across different debt contracts, some of which come into play only in different pre-defined states of the world.
 You really have to read through everything to understand the interplay between them.

 Just to originate a new credit is hard.
 But if you then want to trade them, or provide liquidity to them — which is a very important input into the cost of credit — you need people to be able to quickly form a view on it.
 That’s just not possible when key terms are buried in hundreds of pages unstructured documents.
 At the very least, it’s hugely expensive.